 The draft planning scheme amendment was available for public comment from Monday 24 September to Wednesday 24 October 2018.

 Project area designation

 On 6 June 2019 the Minister for Planning designated the project area under section 95 of the Major Transport Projects Facilitation Act 2009.

-The designation of the project area enables the project proponent (Secretary to Department of Transport) to use the project delivery powers (including land acquisition) under the Act.
+The designation of the project area enables the project proponent (Secretary to Department of Transport and Planning) to use the project delivery powers (including land acquisition) under the Act.